-refh

-double

-unchanged
+eral double unchanged

-1) The UT1 date (n.b. not UTC) ut11+ut12 is a Julian Date, apportioned in any convenient way between the arguments utl1 and utl2.
-For example, JD(UT1)=2450123.7 could be expressed in any of these ways, among others:
+1) The TDB date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
+For example, JD(TDB)=2450123.7 could be expressed in any of these ways, among dat.e1 date2 applications of this function the choice will not be at all critical.